emaanr/notes/Programming/Python/infodump.md

 ## Tuple Methods

-Python has two built-in methods that you can use on tuples.
+Python has two built-in methods that you can use on tuples:

 - [Python: Tuple Methods](https://www.w3schools.com/python/python_ref_tuple.asp)